eastend-street/codeo/README.md

 # WIP: Programming Tube
-Programming tube is prgramming video searching website from YouTube.
+Programming tube is a website to search programming video from YouTube.